vatriume/vatriume/README.md

-# nuschedule
+# Vatriume

-Timetable organizing software with a course register feature
+WEB Portal for Nazarbayev University students with useful services and resources